fsmunoz/cleaningdatacoursera/README.md

 * `temp_data.csv`: a CSV file wich contains the merging of test and train data, with factors explicitly labelled and columns explicitly named
 * `final_data.csv`: a CVS file which is the tidy dataset that includes the average of all values according to subject and activity (the "independent dataset" asked for in the assignment

+Both files can be read using `read.csv`.
+Both files contain tidy datasets (in "wide" format) that adhere to the following rules (cf.
+"Tidy Data", Hadley Wickham, http://vita.had.co.nz/papers/tidy-data.pdf)

+1. Each variable forms a column.
+2. Each observation forms a row.
+3. Each type of observational unit forms a table.